Tips for Overcoming Pre-Shift Anxiety in Nursing

 7 Tips to Leave Your Pre-Shift Anxiety at the Door

 Nursing is a highly respectable and productive career that is growing every day.
-However, it’s a fairly stressful job that can often not keep up with the demands of the healthcare industry.
-The majority of nurses regularly experience emotional burnout, anxiety, stress, and even physical burnout.
+However, it’s a fairly stressful job that often cannot keep up with the demands of the healthcare industry.
+The majority of staff and travel nurses regularly experience emotional burnout, anxiety, stress, and even physical burnout.
 Nurses experience stress in the lead-up to their shifts, either right before or, sometimes, days before.
-This is called anticipatory anxiety or, more specifically, for nurses, pre-shift anxiety
+This is called anticipatory anxiety or, more specifically, for nurses, pre-shift anxiety.

 For nurses, this can include things like: